 The impacts on the consolidated statements of financial position are as follows, as at:

 In addition to changes impacting equity, there were certain reclassifications made.
 Contract related balances were reclassified from inventories, advances and progress billings in excess of long-term contract inventories, advances on aerospace programs, other assets and other liabilities to contract assets and contract liabilities.
-Refer to Note 12 – Contract balances for more details.
-Furthermore, the onerous contract provisions related to long-term contracts in Transportation were reclassified from inventories to provisions.
-Refer to Note 16 – Provisions for more details on onerous contracts.
+Refer to Note 18 – Contract balances for more details.

 There was no impact on cash flows from operating activities, investing activities and financing activities as a result of adopting IFRS 15.

 Long-term contracts – Transportation conducts most of its business under long-term manufacturing and service contracts and the aerospace segments have some long-term maintenance service contracts, as well as design and development contracts for third parties.
 Revenues and margins from long-term contracts relating to the designing, engineering or manufacturing of specially designed products (including rail vehicles, vehicle overhaul and signalling contracts) and service contracts are recognized over time.
 The long-term nature of these contracts requires estimates of total contract costs and the transaction price.
 The measure of progress toward complete satisfaction of the performance obligation is generally determined by comparing the actual costs incurred to the total costs anticipated for the entire contract, excluding costs that are not representative of the measure of performance.

 The contract transaction price includes adjustments for change orders, claims, performance incentives, price escalation clauses and other contract terms that provide for the adjustment of prices to the extent they represent enforceable rights for the Corporation.
 Variable consideration such as assumptions for price escalation clauses